topcoder-platform/learning-paths-api/src/utils/certificate-sharing/generate-certificate-image/README.md

 Image Store Domain: topcoder-dev.com
 ```

-<b>There are also a couple checks in the script that you can silence by adding a 2nd argument of `Y`.<b>
+<b>There are also a couple checks in the script that you can silence by adding a 2nd argument of `Y`.</b>

 ```
 % npm run cert-gen:deploy-stack myStage Y